Ānāpānasati Not About Breath – Icchānaṅgala Sutta

 Translated: Therefore, “Ānāpānasati samādhi can be correctly called: ‘Noble dwelling,’ ‘Brahmā dwelling,’ ‘Tathāgata dwelling.’

-• Note: Brahma and Tathāgata can be (and have been) used for an Arahant and a Buddha, even though that is not standard usage.
-Brahma here does not mean one in a Brahma realm.
+• Note: Brahma and Tathāgata can be (and have been) used to refer to an Arahant and a Buddha, even though that is not standard usage.
+Brahma here does not refer to one in the Brahma realm.

 • That is the end of the Icchānaṅgala Sutta (SN 54.11).